watkinspd/basic-nodejs-acapy-demo/README.md

 # basic-nodejs-acapy-demo
   Most basic demo leveraging hyperledger aries cloud agent python (acapy) using nodejs and express.

-## Status: incomplete (very)
+## Status: functional
-- This current demo code is mostly broken for anyone but me.
-It's fault in my demo code, it's not acapy.
+- Works for me on my Windows 11 setup that includes Windows Subsystem for Linux
+- I run powershell terminals for the nodejs command line portions, and bash terminal for the docker related command line items

 ## Before you start
 - Go to

       https://github.com/hyperledger/aries-cloudagent-python

 - Run the following demos a couple of times until you are comfortable repeating them: